chomatz/studious-spork/notes/openshift/ocp_cheat_sheet.md

 - search for charts
 `helm search repo`

-- search for charts and display al;l versions
+- search for charts and display all versions
 `helm search repo --versions`

 - test installation